Bioconductor/EuroBioc2017/README.md

 Flashlights are intended to be short presentations covering a single topic e.g. a new package or a particular technical problem you have encountered.
+You may submit a title for a flashlight talk during the registration process.
+If your talk is selected, you will be notified in a confirmation email.
+Selected talks will be advertised in advance of the event on the conference page.

 Each talk has been allotted 10 minutes and presenters should aim for approximately 6 slides.
 The following rules will apply in these sessions in order to keep things flowing: